 ESSENTIAL BUDAPEST TRAVEL GUIDE

 Budapest is one of the most captivating cities in Europe.
-With various green parks full of natural elegance, galleries that inspire you and vibrant nightlife, the charm of this capital is recognized by numerous tourists.
+Is one of those cities that sweeps you off your feet the moment you lay eyes on it.
+With various parks full of natural elegance, galleries that inspire and vibrant nightlife, the charm of this capital is recognised by numerous tourists.
 Almost 20 million per year, who visit this impressive city with some monuments more than 1000 years old.
 So here the essential guide to travel to Budapest.

-The city consists of two different sections.
-Buda in the western part of the Danube and Pesta in the eastern part.
 Buda Fortress and the Danube riverbank were registered in 1987 in the UNESCO World Cultural Heritage.
-And the beauty of these places is also a motive why Budapest is known as the Pearl of the Danube.
+And the beauty of these places is also a reason why Budapest is known as the Pearl of the Danube.

 PALACE OF THE PARLIAMENT